SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ## 2025-
 ### November, 2025
 #### November 11, 2025
-- Diffdrive Arduino installation fails. `git clone -b humble https://github.com/Buzzology/diffdrive_arduino.git` worked.
+- [x] Diffdrive Arduino installation fails. `git clone -b humble https://github.com/Buzzology/diffdrive_arduino.git` worked.
+- [ ] Teleop operation not working.
+  - [x] Check if motor control over serial works -> it works for `/dev/ttyACM0`.
+  - [x] Check if serial_motor_demo GUI control works -> it works.
+So the hardware connections are OK.
+  - [ ] Go through the lessons one at a time.
+    - [ ] ros2 control

 ### September, 2025
 - Managed to run LiDAR, but not rplidar.launch.pi